 We work with Fusion Lifestyle (a not-for-profit leisure trust) to improve and develop our leisure centres and swimming pools.
 We have signed a 10-year management contract with Fusion which will deliver improvements to the centres and reduce the overall cost of the service, resulting in better value for money for the people of Oxford.
 For more information on Oxford's leisure centres and swimming pools, please visit our Leisure Centres and Swimming Pools page.

-The team work hard with partners such as; the Oxfordshire Sport and Physical Activity Partnership, Sport England, National Governing Bodies of Sports, schools, clubs, charities and the voluntary and community sector to ensure sport and physical activity is accessible to everyone.
+The team work hard with partners such as; the Active Oxfordshire, Sport England, National Governing Bodies of Sports, schools, clubs, charities and the voluntary and community sector to ensure sport and physical activity is accessible to everyone.

 The work of the team has been recognised by the Quest accreditation, which is a continuous improvement tool and quality scheme for Sports Development in the UK.
 The team first achieved Quest in 2012 and have continued to improve, now with an 'Excellent' Quest for Active Communities score; the first team in the country to achieve this!